BrightData19/Creative-Automation-Pipeline/README.md

 - **Frontend**: Uploads briefs and displays a real-time dashboard
 - **Pipeline Worker**: Generates creative variants with compliance checking and localization
   - Ingests mixed assets (images, videos, audio, docs, graphics) from `inbox_folder` and reuses product images when available; otherwise uses Gemini Flash 2.5 for a single high-res image and resizes for aspect ratios.
+If `brand_name` is provided, prompts are tailored to the brand’s design language and may reference provided assets by filename for visual cues.
   - Saves generated and transient assets to Dropbox/local: variants, carousels, animated GIFs, localized messages, and a campaign catalog.
   - Optional logo overlay (brand-safe zone) applied before compliance when `logo_path` is provided.
 - **Agent Worker**: Monitors and evaluates the generated assets using enhanced criteria